jomapormentilla/launch/README.md

 Sign up for an account on the Sign Up page, and get ready to launch a new project!

+## Netlify App Demo
+Check out a demo version of this project hosted on Netlify - [Launch App](https://launch-it.netlify.app/)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.